Wells-Group/dlrbnicsx/demo/stokes_flow_dlrbnicsx_distributed/README.md

     print(f"Rank {rank} \n Params after all_reduce: {param.data}")
 ```

+- Error analysis:

-- The samples for error analysis are generated on process with rank 0 and Bcast to other processes.
+The samples for error analysis are generated on process with rank 0 and Bcast to other processes.
 Each process computes error for part of the error analysis set as specified in ```indices```.

 ```
 if rank == 0: